schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### Alles neu würfeln

 Gib einen FU-Punkt aus, um alle deine Würfel erneut zu werfen.
-Es gilt dabei "alles oder nichts"; du kannst also nicht ein paar gute Würfelergebnisse behalten und den Rest neu würfeln.
+Es gilt dabei „alles oder nichts“; du kannst also nicht ein paar gute Würfelergebnisse behalten und den Rest neu würfeln.
 Verwendet diese Variante statt der normalen Neuwurfregel.

 <!-- Re-Roll Everything
 Spend a FU point to re-roll all your dice.  is is an all-or-nothing thing, so you can’t keep a couple of good results and roll the rest.
 Use this variant in- stead of the normal re-roll rule.